-The Audit Committee ensures that the Group's financial standing is sound.
-It also ensures that the internal financial controls are adequate and effective.
-In addition, it approves the external audit fees, ensures that the internal audit department is independent and effective, and makes certain that the finance processes are effective.
+The Audit Committee oversees the integrity of the Group's financial standing.
+It also reviews the internal financial controls to satisfy itself that they are adequate and effective.
+In addition, it approves the external audit fees, ensures that the internal audit function is independent and effective, provides oversight of risk management processes, and makes certain that the finance processes are effective.

-Directors who are unable to attend meetings tender their apologies and reasons for non-attendance in advance and provide feedback to the Chairman prior to the meeting.
+Directors who are unable to attend meetings tender their apologies and reasons for non-attendance in advance and provide feedback to the Chairperson prior to the meeting.